Back to Blog

 Does increasing my contribution rate increase employer contributions?

-How does higher contribution affect my take-home pay?
+How does a higher contribution rate affect take-home pay?

 Can I change my KiwiSaver contribution rate?